Sahilll94/Travel-Book/CONTRIBUTING.md

 - Include proper prop validation
 - Implement error boundaries where appropriate
 - Follow React best practices
+- Use proper API endpoints (not mock data)

 ### Testing Requirements

 Before submitting your contribution, ensure you have tested:

 1. **Authentication Flow:**
-   - User registration and login
+   - User registration and login with real backend
-   - Social authentication options
    - Password reset functionality
    - Session persistence

 2. **Core Features:**
    - Story creation, editing, and deletion
    - Image upload and management
-   - Search and filtering
+   - Search and filtering with backend data
-   - Profile management
+   - Profile management and updates

 3. **User Experience:**
    - Responsive design on mobile and desktop